wahidrachmawan/uNode_docs/manual/installing.md

 ## Installation

 Download and import plugin unitypackage from the Asset Store.
-After installation all plugin components it will be located in ”%ProjectFolder%/Assets/uNode” folder.
-Plugin options will be located in ”%ProjectFolder%/uNodeData” folder.
+After installation all plugin components it will be located in `%ProjectFolder%/Assets/uNode` folder.
+Plugin options will be located in `%ProjectFolder%/uNodeData` folder.

+> [!IMPORTANT]
-Note: After importing uNode whether you first install or updating you will need to restart Unity Editor to properly initialize uNode.
+> After importing uNode whether you first install or updating you will need to restart Unity Editor to properly initialize uNode.

+> [!NOTE]
+> uNode includes some additional `System.*.dll` and `Microsoft.CodeAnalysis.dll` libraries that originally provides in NuGet.
+They are located under `uNode/Editor/Compiler/Roslyn`.
+If other packages use these libraries (e.g. Unity Collections package using System.Runtime.CompilerServices.Unsafe.dll), to avoid conflicts, please delete the DLL under `uNode/Editor/Compiler/Roslyn`.
 ## Updating uNode

 If you are updating or re-installing uNode into a Unity project where uNode was already being used, it is recommended that you perform a clean re-install of uNode as detailed below.